-5 Ways Nixing The Affordable Care Act Could Upend The Entire U.S. Health System
+5 Ways Nixing The Affordable Care Act Could Upend U.S. Health System

 Loss of the ACA also would impact a popular program that predates Obamacare: the Health Insurance Portability and Accountability Act, or HIPAA.

-The ACA's protections for preexisting conditions — banning insurers from charging people with health problems higher premiums or refusing to sell to them altogether — built on similar protections for people with employer insurance.
+The ACA's protections for pre-existing conditions — banning insurers from charging people with health problems higher premiums or refusing to sell to them altogether — built on similar protections for people with employer insurance.
 Congress included those protections in HIPAA, which was enacted in 1996.
 And far more people are touched by HIPAA than by the ACA, because far more people get health insurance through their employer than the individual market.

-However, when Congress wrote the ACA, it incorporated HIPAA safeguards into the preexisting condition provision.
+However, when Congress wrote the ACA, it incorporated HIPAA safeguards into the pre-existing condition provision.
 That means if the ACA is struck down, the HIPAA protections might disappear as well.

 Even the Trump administration's health agenda could be compromised

-President Donald Trump has railed against the health law, but his Department of Health and Human Services has a priority list that relies in some significant ways on the continued existence of the ACA.
+President Trump has railed against the health law, but his Department of Health and Human Services has a priority list that relies in some significant ways on the continued existence of the ACA.

 For example, efforts to address the opioid epidemic — one of the administration's top health challenges — could be seriously set back if the Medicaid expansion were to end.
 Medicaid is the largest single payer for mental health and substance abuse treatments.